This page includes:

 This type of gown of which at least three examples survive, is of the same type and pattern of fabric as the rest of the Cardiganshire and Carmarthenshire gowns but has a tail made of a rectangular piece of fabric gathered and sewn along the straight bottom edge of the bodice.
 Unlike the other type, these have a very high neck.
 The upper part of the sleeve is ‘leg of mutton’ or balloon shaped of a style fashionable during the 1830s and illustrated in the fashion plates of Welsh costume probably commissioned by Lady Llanover.
 It is almost certain that the example illustrated was embellished with ribbon and piping sometime during the 20th century.

 Other contemporary illustrations

 Photograph by Charles Edwards of Fishguard of Mrs Catherine Davies, of New Quay, c.
 1900.
-This is one of very few photographs which show a side view of a woman in full Welsh costume illustrating the extent of the tail of the bedgown.
-She has a shawl tucked into the top of the bedgown, and is wearing separate sleeves on her lower arms.
+This is one of very few photographs which show a side view of a woman in full Welsh costume illustrating the extent of the tail of the gown.
+She has a shawl tucked into the top of the gown, and is wearing separate sleeves on her lower arms.
 (Ceredigion Museum, 1993.8.1)